aslamhus/Spotify/README.md

 ### Create a new playlist

-The static method `create` playlist returns a new instance of the `Playlist` entity, which you can then add tracks to.
+The static method `create` is a factory function which returns a new instance of the `Playlist` entity.

 ```php
 $playlist = Playlist::create($spotify, $user, [